ming053l/ming053l.github.io/_pages/about.md

 # 🔥 News

-- *2025/7/15*:: &nbsp;🎉🎉 I receive the 1st performance in ACMMM 2025, SoccerTrack competition@MMSports.
+- *2025/7/15*:: &nbsp;🎉🎉 I receive the 1st performance in ACMMM 2025, SoccerTrack Challenge@MMSports.
 See you in Dublin, Ireland!
 - *2025/7/7*:: &nbsp;🎉🎉 I have successfully defended my Master's Thesis in NCKU!
 - *2025/7/6*:: &nbsp;🎉🎉 I receive the 1st performance in ICCV 2025, Multi-source COV19 Detection Challenge.
 See you in Honolulu, Hawai!
 - *2025/7/5*: &nbsp;🎉🎉 One paper is accepted by ACMMM 2025.
 See you in Dublin, Ireland!